Ezeiza International Airport: History

 The airport is named after Juan Pistarini, Minister of Public Works during the presidency of Juan Perón, who placed the cornerstone of the project on 22 December 1945.
 It was designed and erected by Argentine technicians.
 Its construction, which took four years to be completed, was one of the major projects in the five-year plan of the first presidency of Juan Perón.
 The airport was inaugurated on 30 April 1949.
 When it opened it was the third-largest airport in the world.
 A 1949 diagram shows three runways crossing at 60-degree angles: 9353 ft runway 10/28, 7,220 ft 4/22 and 6892 ft 16/34.

-The Ezeiza massacre took place near the airport in 1973.

 Operations

 In October 2012, Ezeiza Airport recorded the highest annual traffic growth of all the airports operated by Aeropuertos Argentina 2000.
 For this month, the airport handled 767,824 passengers, a 10.9% increase compared to the previous October; the volume of international and domestic traffic for October 2012 increased 8.7% and 108.3%, respectively, year-on-year.
 Overall, 2012 traffic figures for the airport indicated a 7.3% increase over the previous year.
 Figures for July 2013 showed that the airport handled 688,397 passengers, an 8.9% decrease over the previous year.